-Indego
+Ekso Indego

 Description

-The Indego® can be used for therapy as a gait training tool.
+The Ekso Indego® can be used for therapy as a gait training tool.
 The Indego Personal can also be employed as a supplementary mobility aid to a wheelchair.
 In addition to being able to see people eye-to-eye, research using this and other assistive medical exoskeletons has shown a strong correlation between standing up and a multitude of secondary benefits.
-These positive effects include but are not limited to improved bowel control, increased bone density and reduction in pressure sores.
+These positive effects include but are not limited to improved bowel control, increased bone density, and reduction in pressure sores.

 Indego design specifications: